uf-mil/mil/Getting-Started.md

 # How to join

-1. Email or contact Ralph in person.
-You can find his contact information scattered in the repository, and you can find his body in MAE-C 126.
+1. Come on by MAE-C 126 and find out what's going on in MIL.

-2. You and Ralph will walk through the next steps
+2. You will walk through the next steps with one of the software guys in there.

 3. If you don't feel that you meet our requirements, but would still like to get started working on robots, there are other projects in the lab with less stringent requirements
     * If you are sharp, funny and hard-working, we have a place for you, no matter what